"The rings of magic, the Wizard Rings. They shine on the hands of the modern mage, as he changes despair into hope."

 It also deconstructs the earlier Kamen Rider shows insistence that there's some good (or humanity) in monsters by reaffirming time and time again that the Phantoms are Always Chaotic Evil and that the ones who don't want to drive people to despair simply just want to do wanton destruction.
 The Wrong Genre Savvy example below is just one example.
 Other examples include a Gate who thinks her sister (who's now a Phantom) is still her sister.
 She's wrong, big time.
 And another example comes in the form of Haruto meeting up with a quirky Phantom who doesn't seem to want either despair or wanton destruction, and seems like a sort of good guy.
 Turns out that guy was a serial killer prior to the Eclipse and that he still does it afterwards.
 The ironic part is that he's the one with the most humanity attached, as he is just a human who turned into a Phantom as opposed to the Phantom killing the human and taking his form.
 The only other Phantom with humanity attached is a Necromantic who will do anything to save his daughter.
 This all gets reconstructed by Haruto's own Phantom, Dragon, whose resurrection confirms that, yes, Phantoms can be good guys, just that they need a lot of talking to.

 If you see it as such, Koyomi could be seen as a deconstruction on the Rider's assistant dying and coming back to life, starting from Phillip from Kamen Rider Double.
 She takes a quality from each of the assistance before her (Phillip's family connection as well as being Dead All Along, Ankh's ability to sense other monsters, and Kengo's connection to the MacGuffin) and combines them into one character.
 Much like Phillip, Koyomi is Dead All Along and attempts to revive her were what caused the events of the show in the first place.
-Not only that, but once she finds out, she pretty much says that she'd rather they just let her die than go through the painstaking effort of bringing her back, something Haruto seems more than willing to do for her after she gets killed by Gremlin, as opposed to the other three Riders, who each had some varying degree of wanting their assistant back.
-Even more so, there's a Bait and Switch that hinted towards the fact that Haruto was probably going to save Koyomi, which was followed with reactions from his fellow allies as they believe him to be Jumping Off the Slippery Slope.
+Not only that, but once she finds out, she pretty much says that she'd rather they just let her die than go through the painstaking effort of bringing her back.
+Likewise, the three previous Riders had varying degrees of wanting to bring back their assistants but have no idea how to do so (And if they do wind up getting revived, it'd be by a villain's act of redemption).
+Haruto, on the other hand, knows full well how to revive Koyomi and after she is killed by Gremlin, there's a Bait and Switch that hinted towards the fact that Haruto was probably going to save Koyomi, which was followed with reactions from his fellow allies as they believe him to be Jumping Off the Slippery Slope.

 Despair Event Horizon: The Phantom's goal is to drive humanity as a whole over this.
 Phantoms are also born by someone getting driven over this, killing them in the process.